Hermannnnnnnn/neural-trading/README.md

 How convenient that there are python packages enabling these requirements!!

-# 2. Running the project
+# 2. Run the project
 ## 2.1 Prerequisites
 1. Have python installed (latest version should be enough lol)
 2. Have .NET installed (see [4.1 Stock-indicators](#41-stock-indicators))